 - Size of the Board

 According to the Company’s By-Laws, the Board may have no fewer than three and no more than fifteen members.
-Most recently, the Board has ranged in size from five to seven members.
-The Board intends to increase the size of the Board to nine members, although the precise number of members will be determined from time to time by resolution adopted by a majority of directors in office at the time of the vote.
+Most recently, the Board has ranged in size from five to ninemembers.
+The Board will determine the number of members from time to time by resolution adopted by a majority of directors in office at the time of the vote.
 The Board’s objective is to achieve a size sufficiently large to encompass members with significant breadth in experience, skills and objectivity, while still small enough to function efficiently.

 - Election of Directors

 Directors are elected annually at an Annual Meeting of Shareholders and serve for a period of one year and until their successors are duly elected and qualified.
 The affirmative vote of a plurality of the outstanding shares of common stock present in person or represented by proxy at the Annual Meeting and entitled to vote in the election of directors is required to elect the directors.

 - Director Independence and Qualifications

 At all times, a majority of directors shall be “independent directors” and will comply in all respects with the applicable rules of any exchange on which the Company’s securities are traded. or as may be otherwise required by federal securities laws.
 The Board envisions that independent, non-management directors will always represent a substantial majority of the Board and that directors who also hold management positions will be limited to no more than two persons if the Board is comprised of eight or less directors or three persons if the Board is comprised on more than eight directors.
 The Nominating and Corporate Governance Committee is responsible for reviewing the qualifications and independence of Board members.